-A student graduating after Sept.
-30, 2020, has access to many graduation pathways that require demonstration of proficiency, competency and readiness through Ohio’s State Tests.
-Regardless of the chosen graduation pathway, students in all graduation cohorts are required to take all required end-of-course examinations, unless specifically exempted as discussed above.
-For all pathways, a student’s course grade substitution will count toward the end-of-course examination requirement for graduation purposes for eligible students.
-For example, if a student substitutes a course grade of “B” for the biology end-of-course examination, the student would meet the requirement to test in biology and would not have to take that test in the future unless the student chooses to do so.
+Eligible students have access to many graduation pathways that require demonstration of proficiency, competency and readiness through Ohio’s State Tests.
+Regardless of the chosen graduation pathway, students in all graduation cohorts must take all required end-of-course tests.
+For all pathways, an eligible student’s course grade substitution can count toward the end-of-course test requirement for graduation purposes.
+For example, if an eligible student substitutes a course grade of “B” for the American government end-of-course test, the student would meet the requirement to test in American government and would not have to take that test in the future unless the student chooses to do so.
 The following graduation pathways are impacted by this flexibility:

 Ohio’s State Tests Pathway — Available to the Classes of 2018-2022:

-To graduate using this pathway, a student must earn a minimum of 20 course credits in specified subject areas and must earn at least 18 points on Ohio’s State Tests.
-Each examination score earns a student up to five graduation points.
+To graduate using this pathway, a student must earn a minimum of 20 course credits in specified subject areas and earn at least 18 points on Ohio’s State Tests.
+Each subject test score earns a student up to five graduation points.
 Students must earn a minimum of four points in math, four points in English language arts and six points between science and social studies.

-With the flexibility provided by course grade substitutions, eligible students have the opportunity to substitute final course grades as equivalent points for all qualifying courses completed in spring 2020 or if they were scheduled to retake any end-of-course examinations associated with qualifying courses in spring or summer of 2020.
+With the flexibility provided by course grade substitutions, eligible students can substitute final course grades as equivalent points for all qualifying courses completed in the 2020-2021 school year or for any tests they took or retook in the 2020-2021 school year.

 Long-Term Requirements Pathway — Available to the Classes of 2018 and Beyond:

-To graduate using this pathway, a student must earn a minimum of 20 course credits in specified subject areas, show competency in English and mathematics, and earn two diploma seals.
-Ohio’s high school end-of-course examinations play a direct role in determining student competency and earning seals.
-Of the 12 seal options, three seals directly rely on end-of-course examination results to determine seal attainment.
+To graduate using this pathway, a student must earn a minimum of 20 course credits in specified subject areas, show competency in English language arts and mathematics and earn two diploma seals.
+Ohio’s high school end-of-course tests play a direct role in determining student competency and earning seals.
+Of the 12 seal options, three seals directly rely on end-of-course test results to determine seal attainment.

-- Competency: To meet competency requirements, a student must earn a score of 684 or higher on Ohio’s high school algebra I and English language arts II end-of-course examinations.
+Competency: To meet competency requirements, a student must earn a score of 684 or higher on Ohio’s high school Algebra I and English Language Arts II end-of-course tests.
 Students who do not pass one or both of these tests must be offered additional support and must retake the test(s) at least once before accessing competency alternatives.
-Completion of an eligible course in the 2019-2020 school year shall count as an attempt at the corresponding examination.
+Completion of an eligible course in the 2020-2021 school year counts as an attempt at the corresponding examination for eligible students.

-Citizenship Seal: One way a student may earn the Citizenship Seal is by earning a score of proficient or higher on the American history and American government end-of-course exams.
+Citizenship Seal: One way a student may earn the Citizenship Seal is by earning a score of proficient or higher on the American history and American government end-of-course tests.

-Eligible students may earn the Citizenship Seal by attaining a final course grade of C or higher or a “pass” or its equivalent in an American history and American government course.
+Eligible students under the recently passed legislation may earn the Citizenship Seal by attaining a final course grade of C or higher or a “pass” or its equivalent in American history and American government courses.
 In the case of “pass/fail” grading scales, it is up to a student’s district or school to determine whether a grade of “pass” would meet the requirement for the Citizenship Seal.
 A student earning a “fail” or equivalent designation would not meet this requirement to earn the Citizenship Seal.
-Eligible students may combine a final course grade equivalency with an end-of-course examination score or use two course grade equivalencies to meet the requirements of the seal.
+Eligible students may combine a final course grade equivalency with an end-of-course test score or use two course grade equivalencies to meet the requirements of the seal.

 Seal of Biliteracy: To earn the Seal of Biliteracy, a student must show proficiency in English and another language.
-One of the options for showing proficiency in English is earning a score of proficient or higher on the English language arts I and II end-of-course examinations (only English language arts II for the class of 2023 and beyond).
+One of the options for showing proficiency in English is earning a score of proficient or higher on the English Language Arts I and II end-of-course tests (only the English Language Arts II end-of-course test is required for the classes of 2023 and beyond).

-Eligible students also may show proficiency in English by earning a final course grade of C or higher or a “pass” or its equivalent in the relevant English language arts courses.
-Students in the classes of 2022 and prior may combine a final course grade equivalency in English language arts I or II with an end-of-course examination score or use two course grade equivalencies to meet the English language proficiency requirements for the seal.
+Eligible students also may show proficiency in English language arts by earning a final course grade of C or higher or a “pass” or its equivalent in the relevant English language arts courses.
+Students in the classes of 2022 and prior may combine a final course grade equivalency in English Language Arts I or II with an end-of-course test score or use two course grade equivalencies to meet the English language proficiency requirements for the seal.